-We use a collaborative process between our Chief Executive Officer, Chief Financial Officer and various other executive officers to determine the annual profitability goal for each of the executive officers of the Company, which goals are then recommended to the Compensation Committee.
+We use a collaborative process between our Chief Executive Officer, Chief Financial Officer, and various other executive officers to determine the annual profitability goal for each of the executive officers of the Company, the goals are then recommended to the Compensation Committee.
 The Compensation Committee then reviews each executive officer's compensation history and performance before determining final levels for such profitability goals.

 The annual profitability goals for each division and the Company are established at the beginning of each fiscal year based upon a "realistic stretch" philosophy.
 The Company's management determines the potential annual financial performance for each division and the Company based upon its outlook for the opportunity levels in the markets in which it operates, strategic and tactical initiatives and other key factors and special circumstances, applying a "realistic stretch" view to what potentially can be accomplished.
 We expect that although it would take a significant amount of effort on the part of each individual, 100% of the target annual profitability level can be achieved for the year.
 We assume any amount in excess of the target annual profitability goal would be difficult to achieve without extraordinary effort or the occurrence of significant and unforeseen changes in the competitive landscape.
 Each executive officer has a designated percentage of base salary for the calendar year that can be earned for achieving 100% of his or her respective annual profitability goal.
-For levels achieved between 80% and 99% of the profitability goal, a rapidly reducing scale is utilized to determine bonus percentage amounts of base salary as shown in the table below.
+For 2019, based on input from Pearl Meyer and consistent with common practices in the market, the threshold for the 2019 Bonus Plan is such that 80% achievement will result in 50% bonus eligibility.
+Achievement below 80% results in zero payout.
+At 120% achievement, the plan pays a maximum of two times the bonus target for profitability.
+Achievement and resulting bonus payouts for performance between Threshold and Target, and Target and Maximum are determined based upon straight-line interpolation.